-In practice, these ways of ending reports combine.
+In practice, the preceding ways of ending reports often combine.
 You can analyze final sections of reports and identify elements that summarize, elements that conclude, and elements that discuss something related but at a general level (afterwords).

 Here are some possibilities for afterword-type final sections:

 - Provide a brief, general look to the future; speculate on future developments.